Python-Test-Engineer/attercop/notes/START/01_complete_chain_python_security_guide.md

 - Add detect-secrets for credential detection
 - Run pytest with coverage reporting

+### Conventional Commit Messages

+This provides structure around what has been committed and can be used for versioning.

 ### Development Environment Setup
 ```yaml
 # .pre-commit-config.yaml example structure